Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth could make employees less competitive within an organization and on the wider job market.
+A lack of personal growth could make employees less competitive and uninspiring, both within the company and on the wider job market.

 Negativity